Defective Takata Airbag Issue Hits Home With Safety Leader

 - Rent a car as a replacement - although this is an expensive option.

 If you or a family member has been injured by a defective product such as an airbag or car tire, or in any vehicle accident, contact the Law Offices of Diana Santa Maria, P.A. for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to get you the compensation that you and your family deserve.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to get you the compensation that you and your family deserve.
 You can reach us at (954) 434-1077 or contact us via the website.